speezepearson/prpg/README.markdown

 The core algorithm here is a three-step process.

-1. Use PBKDF2-HMAC-SHA256 to convert the master password, salted with the purpose, with 10^5 iterations, into a key.
+1. Use PBKDF2-HMAC-SHA256 to convert the master password, salted with the purpose, with a million iterations, into a key.
 2. Use that key to sign the empty string, using HMAC-SHA256, to obtain a 64-character hex string.
 3. Interpret that as a (gigantic) hexadecimal number, and write it in a particular mixed-radix system (described below) derived from the given charsets.
 The result is a string that contains at least one character from each charset.